Slevinski/slevinski.github.io/series/unicode-and-signwriting/editorial-rules.md

 Do not let one document drift into doing all five jobs.

-## 3. Symbol block is not the same as writing support
+## 3. Character naming is not the same as symbol identity or writing support

 Keep this distinction visible early and often:

-- encoding a symbol inventory
+- naming characters
+- preserving stable writer-selected symbols
 - supporting written signs in practice

 This is the central editorial distinction of the whole library.